 As we have seen – and as borne out by the current lending policies of many mortgage providers – age is no longer a barrier or obstacle to obtaining a buy to let mortgage.

-Can over 70’s get a buy-to-let mortgage?
+Can people over 70 get a buy-to-let mortgage?